About this Initiative

 - Support for youth to develop and implement a project that shares what they’ve learned with their peers.

-There are two different options for how your school can participate:
+There are three different options for how your school can participate:

-- If you have an existing group of student leaders (e.g. leadership group, student council, healthy school team) that is interested in taking part, we can provide them with a day-long session where they will receive all three components of the initiative at once.
+- If you have an existing group of student leaders (e.g. leadership group, student council, healthy school team) that is interested in taking part, we can provide them with a day-long session (~2.5 hours) or two separate sessions (~75 minutes per session)

 - If there is a PHE educator who is interested in having their class participate, we can deliver the initiative components over two separate class periods (~75-minutes per session).
 The skills and knowledge that students will learn during the sessions can be connected to Grade 8, 9, and 10 Physical and Health Education Curricular Competencies.

 The initiative can be delivered virtually or in person.
-If you are interested in having your school participate, complete the sign up form.
+If your school is interested in participating please complete the sign up form.